-would be great using flags and the simple images found in A Children’s Songbook Companion
+I digitally colored the images found in A Children’s Songbook Companion then enlarged them.

-To introduce the song, have the kids listen to the song on CD or you and the teachers sing with the piano (post words like I do HERE
+To introduce the song, you and the teachers sing the song.
+Make sure to post words like I do HERE.

-).
-Have the kids look around the room for visuals that coincide with what you are singing.
-See if they can figure out what each image is [desert, mountains, iceberg] and where each wordstrip is sung in the song.
+Have the primary look around the room for visuals that coincide with what you are singing.
+See if they can figure out what each image is [desert, mountains, iceberg] and where each word strip is sung in the song.

 Pass out a flag or scarf to each child.
 Ask them to follow along with you as you do simple actions with your flag.

-Finish by telling the kids that wherever they live is the best place to live because it’s where your home and family are found.
+Bear testimony that wherever you live is the best place to live because it’s where your home and family are found.